MicrobesRovinj/Korlevic_EpiphyticDynamics_FrontMicrobiol_2021/README.md

 	| +- figures/                   # graphs, designated for manuscript or supplementary information figures
 	|
 	|-.gitignore                    # gitinore file for this study
-	|-.Rprofile                     # Rprofile file containing informaton on which R libraries to load,
+	|-.Rprofile                     # Rprofile file containing information on which R libraries to load,
 	|                               # rendering options for knitr and Rmarkdown, functions etc.
 	+- Makefile                     # executable Makefile for this study